 This panel provides an overview of the number of Applications your organization uses and groups them by top-level Business Capabilities.
 Depending on the situation of your business, this count might be relevant to you, e.g., if you are in a merger scenario, getting rid of redundant Applications, or you might want to track your rationalization efforts.

 The panel features an overview of the total number of applications and a count for every top-level Business Capability.
-Additionally, a trend is represented next to each indicator, showing whether the indicator has changed within the selected time interval.
+Additionally, a trend is represented next to each KPI, showing whether the KPI has changed within the selected time interval.